tmpim/shitty.dl/README.md

 ## Notes

-Ensure that the user you run the shitty.dl process as has write permissions to `imagePath`.
+* Ensure that the user you run the shitty.dl process as has write permissions to `imagePath`.
+* Make sure your paste theme has the same scheme as your site - i.e. if your site is HTTPS, the theme must be HTTPS too.